pja-santora/holo-and-veil-code-samples/README.md

 **DIALOG** <br />
 > [!NOTE]
-> _Holo & Veil features a dynamic dialog architecture that checks the player's current game progress when invoked._ <br />
+> _Holo & Veil features a dynamic dialog architecture that checks the player's current game progress when invoked._
 > _The code samples below provide an overview of how dialog is presented and how the player interacts with it._

 > Proximity Triggers
 >> ProximityTrigger.cs <br />